 The presentations included:

-As a wrap up to this successful event, our host Orientech invited our small U.S. delegation to a wonderful meal featuring regional favorites.
-Not only did we leave making many new friends, we also negotiated a purchase agreement for four BSD-2000 Deep Regional Hyperthermia systems with our new distribution partner Orientech.
+As a wrap up to this auspicious event, our host Orientech invited our small U.S. delegation to a beautiful meal featuring regional favorites.
+Not only did we leave making many new friends, but we also negotiated a purchase agreement for four BSD-2000 Deep Regional Hyperthermia systems with our new distribution partner Orientech.

 We hope our entrance into the Chinese market will help reduce the number of cancer fatalities.

 Typically, when treating cancerous tumors, a patient may receive radiation therapy or chemotherapy.
 While these treatments can be beneficial in some cases, an innovative technology called Hyperthermia may be used in conjunction with these therapies to increase their effectiveness.